 Acquisition in 2018

 RenovoRx, Inc. is a medical device company based in Los Altos, California, established in 2012.
-It focuses on developing innovative solutions for the targeted delivery of therapeutic and diagnostic agents to specific sites within the peripheral vascular system.
-The company's flagship product, the RenovoCath, is designed for use in the visceral and peripheral vascular systems and has received FDA clearance for clinical use.
-RenovoRx aims to enhance therapeutic outcomes for cancer patients through its proprietary Trans-Arterial Micro-Perfusion therapy platform, which allows for precise delivery of treatments directly to tumors while potentially reducing systemic side effects.
-The company is supported by a dedicated management team and an advisory board composed of experts in interventional radiology, surgical oncology, and gastroenterology, providing guidance for its clinical development strategies.
+The company focuses on innovative solutions for the targeted delivery of therapeutic and diagnostic agents to specific sites within the peripheral vascular system.
+Its flagship product, RenovoCath, is an endovascular catheter designed for use in the visceral and peripheral vascular systems.
+RenovoRx has received FDA clearance for its RenovoCath RC120 and is actively introducing this technology to the clinical market.
+The company aims to improve therapeutic outcomes, particularly for cancer patients, through its proprietary Trans-Arterial Micro-Perfusion therapy platform, which allows for precise delivery of treatments directly to tumors while reducing potential toxicities associated with systemic therapies.
+Supported by a team of experienced management and a diverse Advisory Board of medical professionals, RenovoRx is committed to advancing its clinical development strategies and addressing high unmet medical needs in cancer treatment.

 nVision Medical